crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

   * Twitter4j library: You need to create a developer account and store a twitter4j.properties file in the main project folder.
   ![userinteraction](img/twitterproperties.png)
   * Standford CoreNLP API: No credentials needed to use.
+  * Emoji Java library: No credentials needed to use
   * These libraries will be automatically imported when the project is run.

 ### Real-time running of the program